demisto/content/Packs/Legacy/Integrations/GoogleCloudCompute/README.md

 | proxy | Use system proxy settings | False |

 4. Click **Test** to validate the URLs, token, and connection.

+## Create a Service Account
+1. Go to the [Google documentation](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) and follow the procedure in the Creating a Service Account section.
+After you create a service account, a Service Account Private Key file is downloaded.
+You will need this file when configuring an instance of the integration.
+2. Grant the Compute Admin permission to the Service Account to enable the Service Account to perform certain Google Cloud API commands.
+3. In Demisto, configure an instance of the Google Cloud Compute integration.
+For the Service Account Private Key parameter, add the Service Account Private Key file contents (JSON).

 ## Commands
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### gcp-compute-insert-instance
 ***
 Creates an instance resource in the specified project using the data included in the request.